For the price of a finger

 I followed him through the door and into the pub.
 “Two beers please mate,” Jacko was saying to the man behind the bar.

 “Well now son, hold on right there, let me ask you a question before there’s any pouring done, are you Catholic or are you Protestant?”

 “Neither mate, I’m a bloody Australian.
 And this skinny prick here is a Kiwi.
 Two beers, okay?”

 The men at the bar laughed their heads off at that.
-And many rounds later, when it got dark, they got the the two of them back to the hotel safe and sound, Seamus on one side of Jacko and Liam on the other, three brothers now, weaving their way down the Falls Road, shouting at the English soldiers, all cares cast aside about 10 pints ago:
+And many rounds later, when it got dark, they got the the two of us back to the hotel safe and sound, Seamus on one side of Jacko and Liam on the other, three brothers now, weaving their way down the Falls Road, shouting at the English soldiers, all cares cast aside half-a-dozen pints ago:

 “Up the long ladder and down the short rope, to hell with King Billy and God bless the Pope, if that doesn’t do, we’ll tear him in two and we’ll send him to Hell with his red white and blue.”

 We stayed in touch over the years as Jacko moved on up at the Australian Broadcasting Corporation and life took me away from Belfast and London and off to New York.
 One night he got us all banned forever from Keen’s Chop House at 6th and 36th after he climbed up on a table in the bar to recite poetry for a group of young eager-beaver investment bankers who had tried to keep up with him: